ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 * $$\delta\mathbf{x}^T \mathbf{H} \delta \mathbf{x}$$ has both positive and negative eigenvalues: We are on a saddle point.
 * None of the above: We have no clue.
 We need even higher-order data to figure it out.

-In the early days of neural networks, it was believed that the proliferation of local minima would be a problem, in the sense that gradient descent would get stuck in them.
-But it turned out that this was not the case.
-Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), is usually the culprit (Dauphin et al, 2014).
-Such saddle points may be surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression that we are inside a local minimum.

 ### Newton optimization method
 As we've seen second-order terms in the Taylor expansion provide us with insights regarding the local curvature in the neighborhood of $$\mathbf{x}$$.
 Naturally, we may ask whether we could come up with an optimization method that utilizes these information to converge faster (in less in steps).
 It turns out that this is what Newton method does.